ZephyrCarter/troop223.github.io/Menu/Webmasters_Guide/Webmasters_Guide.md

 -------

 After finishing all work needed to update Meeting scedule, click the 'Commit changes' button at the top right corner of the screen.
-Add a short description if refered, and click 'Commit changes' again.
+Add a short description if prefered, and click 'Commit changes' again.

 -------